dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 - Create a suite of well-documented, flexible and intuitive UI components that are easy for designers, developers and users to use.
 - Document and promote accessible development and design across Dialpad.

-Note that the Dialtone Vue components are also part of the Dialtone project, but have their own repository and contribution guide at https://github.com/dialpad/dialtone-vue, so they will not be mentioned much in this guide.
+Though part of the design system, Dialtone's Vue components are distributed as a separate package and therefore have their own [repository](https://github.com/dialpad/dialtone-vue) and contribution guidelines.

 ### What is a contribution?